Back to Top

 by Deirdre Mahony, Assistant Director General, Climate, Environment, Enterprise & Sustainability

-CSO featured article,
+CSO feature article,

 When we flick a switch in the morning or put on a kettle or charge our phone, few of us think about how the electricity is generated.
 Understandably, electricity generation is rarely at the front of your mind but given the often-discussed challenges of cost-of-living, climate change, and energy security, knowing whether that electricity has been generated by renewables such as wind, solar or hydro power, or by fossil fuels, is vitally important.